shoharto/VPS-Setup-With-OpenLiteSpeed-CyberPanel/CyberPanel/Configuration/Nuxt-js.md

 ```

 And create directory for the project:

 ```shell
 mkdir ./your-project-name
 ```

-Undoubtedly, you have Nuxt.js project on your local computer or github, so copy it now to this directory.
+Undoubtedly, you have Nuxt.js project on your local computer or GitHub, so copy it now to this directory.

 OK, go back to the terminal where you are connected to the droplet and check that files exist in the proper directory: